Gay and Lesbian Adoption Laws

 Gay and Lesbian Adoption Laws and Options

-Raising a child can be one of the biggest decisions in your life, which is why it's important to know all of the legal ramifications of your decision before you start down the road.
 There are often gay and lesbian parenting groups in many large cities around the country that are willing to give advice to couples looking to raise children.
 If you can't find any in your area, you can visit the Queer Resources Directory.
-The following sites can also provide you with helpful information: Lambda Legal, the National Center for Lesbian Rights, and the Gay and Lesbian Advocates and Defenders.
+The following sites can also provide you with helpful information:

 The Rights and Duties of "Legal Parents"

-In many cases one partner can legally adopt the biological child of the other partner through adoption procedures such as stepparent adoption or domestic partner adoption.
-A joint adoption or secondary adoption are important since they allow both parties to the same-sex partnership to become legal parents of the child (assuming the couple isn't married).
+In many cases, one partner can legally adopt the biological child of the other partner through adoption procedures such as stepparent adoption or domestic partner adoption.
+A joint adoption or secondary adoption are important since they allow both parties in a same-sex partnership to become legal parents of the child, even if the same-sex couple is already legally married.

 Second Parents' Rights After a Separation